 Anastasia was born on June 18, 1901, in Petrodvorets, Russia.
-On July 16, 1918, she and her family were executed in Yekaterinburg, Russia.
+On the night of July 16-17, 1918, she and her family were executed in Yekaterinburg, Russia.
 Speculation arose as to whether she and her brother, Alexei Nikolaevich, might have survived.
 In 1991, a forensic study identified the bodies of her family members and servants, but not hers or Alexei's.
 A 2007 DNA test of a second grave identified her and her brother's bodies.

 Anastasia was born Anastasia Nikolaevna (or Anastasiya Nikolayevna) in Petrodvorets, Russia—a town near St. Petersburg formerly called Peterhof—on June 18, 1901.
 Anastasia's mother was Princess Alix of Hesse-Darmstadt, also known as Alexandra Feodorovna, who became known as Empress Alexandra after her marriage.
 Her father, Nicholas II, was Russia's final tsar, and part of the Romanov dynasty that had ruled the country for three centuries.
 Anastasia's parents married in late 1894, shortly after her grandfather, Tsar Alexander III, died of kidney disease and her father inherited the throne.

 Anastasia had four siblings: three older sisters named Olga, Tatiana and Maria, and a younger brother named Alexei, who was heir to the throne.